stud0709/OneMoreSecret/encrypt_file.md

 ![File Encryption](./readme_images/encrypt_file.png)

 ## Decryption
-If you want to decrypt a *.oms00* file, just send it to *OneMoreSecret* again.
-It will ask for your fingerprint to access the required key and bring up the dialog for the encrypted file.
+If you want to decrypt an *.oms00* file, just send it to *OneMoreSecret* again.
+It will ask for your fingerprint to access the required key, decrypt the data and bring up the *Send To* dialog for the resulting file.

 ## Some technical details
-The encryption works exactly the same way the password encryption works.
+The encryption works exactly the same way the password encryption does.
 For every file, a unique AES key is generated, which is then encrypted by the RSA key you select in the dialog.
-The key is stored together with the encrypted file data, so every file has all you need to decrypt it again - well, provided you have the right key in your phone.
+The key is stored together with the encrypted data, so every file has all you need to decrypt it again - well, provided you have the right key in your phone.